Penicuik [1st] (1855-1872)

 This was a two platform station with a loop.
 The main station building, of one storey, was on the northbound platform.
 To its south was a railway cottage There was a level crossing at the south of the station, the loop reversing to a single track to the south.
 The level crossing gates remained to accommodate two lines even after singling.
 The goods yard was on the west side, approached from the north.

 A further railway cottage was built to the east of the level crossing.
 The loop was taken out before closure.
-The signal box was reduced to a gate box in 1932 and the station reduced to an unstaffed halt in 1947.
+The signal box was closed in 1932 (the gate box was retained) and the station reduced to an unstaffed halt in 1947.

 Pomathorn Farm, after which the station was renamed on the opening of the Penicuik Railway, was to the south.

 Pomathorn Mill was built to the west of the station and its goods yard.

 The station building is now a house.
 The railway cottages remain.

 Penicuik Gas Works

 |Location names in dark blue are on the same original line.|

 Rosslyn [Peebles Railway] is re-named Rosslynlee.
 Penicuik [1st] is re-named Pomathorn.

 A Regional History of the Railways of Great Britain: Scotland - The Lowlands and the Borders v.
 6 (Regional railway history series)